 For proteins, most men need 6-6 ½ ounce equivalents and most women need 5-5 ½ ounce equivalents.
 An ounce equivalent is:

 - ¼ cup of nuts or seeds

-For example, 1/4 cup of nuts or seeds is the size of a golf ball.
-1 tablespoon of peanut butter is about the size of your thumb.
-Also, 3 ounces of meat, fish, or poultry is about the size of your palm or a deck of cards.
+For example, 1/4 cup of nuts or seeds are the size of a golf ball.
+One tablespoon of peanut butter is about the size of your thumb, and 3 ounces of meat, fish, or poultry is about the size of your palm or a deck of cards.

 For dairy products, most men and women need 3 servings per day.
 A serving is considered:

 - 1 ½ ounces of cheese